seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **PISANIA**
 O, gentlemen, help!
 Mine and your mistress!
 O, my lord Posthumus!
-You ne’er kill’d Imogen til now.
+You ne'er kill'd Imogen til now.
 Help, help!
-Mine honour’d lady!
+Mine honour'd lady!

 **CYMBELINE**
 If this be so, the gods do mean to strike me